Profile: Toronto Mayor Rob Ford

 Asked whether she thought her brother was an alcoholic, she responded, "It depends on what you consider an alcoholic."

-But other recordings of Mr Ford in an apparently intoxicated state surfaced, including in new audio recording of him making abusive comments about Councillor Karen Stintz, who is running for mayor, and other politicians.
+But other recordings of Mr Ford in an apparently intoxicated state surfaced, including in a new audio recording of him making abusive comments about Councillor Karen Stintz, who is running for mayor, and other politicians.